srcmaxim/srcmaxim.github.io/content/posts/best-practices-of-microservices-systems-modules-design.md

 >1️⃣ Add `greeting-library` as a dependency for `greeter`

-Add liblary to the root project:
+Add a library to the root project:

 `settings.gradle`
 ```groovy